-To the knowledge of the Directors, and except as described elsewhere in this Information Circular, as of the date of this Information Circular, no Director (including Ms. Kei) n nor officer and no person or company beneficially owning, directly or indirectly, or exercising control or direction over, Common Shares carrying more than 10% of the voting rights attached to the Common Shares, nor any associates or affiliates of the foregoing, had any material interest in any transactions involving the Company since the commencement of the 2021 fiscal year or in any proposed transactions involving the Company which has materially affected or would materially affect the Company or any of its subsidiaries.
+To the knowledge of the Directors, and except as described elsewhere in this Information Circular (see page 7), as of the date of this Information Circular, no Director (including Ms. O'Donovan) nor officer and no person or company beneficially owning, directly or indirectly, or exercising control or direction over, Common Shares carrying more than 10% of the voting rights attached to the Common Shares, nor any associates or affiliates of the foregoing, had any material interest in any transactions involving the Company since the commencement of the 2023 fiscal year or in any proposed transactions involving the Company which has materially affected or would materially affect the Company or any of its subsidiaries.